Meet Your Local Police Officers During National Night Out Events

 McLaughlin-Norcross Memorial Dell (Haddon Lake Park), 1214 S. Park Ave.

-The night will include music, games, face painting, a petting zoo, pony rides, popcorn, cotton candy, ice cream, water ice, touch-a-truck, a pie eating contest and giveaways.
+The night will include music, games, face painting, a petting zoo, pony rides, lots of free snacks, touch-a-truck, a pie eating contest and giveaways.

 Lindenwold